mharen/mharen.github.io/blog/2011/2011-04-renaming-sql-server-database.md

 </blockquote>

-If you want to rename the actual files on disk, too, <a href="http://www.mssqltips.com/tip.asp?tip=1891">this article</a> does a fantastic job with that topic.
+If you want to rename the actual files on disk, too, [this article](http://www.mssqltips.com/tip.asp?tip=1891) does a fantastic job with that topic.

-If you’re curious what <code>ROLLBACK IMMEDIATE</code> does, <a href="http://itknowledgeexchange.techtarget.com/sql-server/understanding-what-the-with-rollback-immediate-does/">this is a great explanation</a>.
+If you’re curious what <code>ROLLBACK IMMEDIATE</code> does, [this is a great explanation](http://itknowledgeexchange.techtarget.com/sql-server/understanding-what-the-with-rollback-immediate-does/).
 In short, it rolls back *other *transactions if they are blocking the desired operation.
 Without this statement, the <code>ALTER DATABASE</code> command may take as long as *forever* to run.

 ---